 Unlike many majors that try to be jacks of all trades offering dozens of collections of hundreds of models that often have little family resemblance with each other Roger Dubuis tries to keep their design language as, um, continuous as possible.
 Although sometimes they overdo it a little, all in all, they are consistent.

 This new Le Chronographe La Monegasque is a perfect example of this approach.
-While it doesn’t sport that familiar notched bezel, the way it styled makes the watch so easily recognizable that you don’t need that ‘Roger Dubuis’ inscription on the dial to get the idea where this beautiful gadget comes from.
+While it doesn’t sport that familiar notched bezel, the way it is styled makes the watch so easily recognizable that you don’t need that ‘Roger Dubuis’ inscription on the dial to get the idea of where this beautiful gadget comes from.

 Case

 Presented earlier this month in a 44 mm stainless steel case (pictured, a version in rose gold will also be available as a limited edition model,) Le Chronographe La Monegasque surprised me a little.
-Given its stated width and the visual length of its integrated lugs, I expected the timepiece to take a lot of space on a wrist.
-However, to my amazement, the device looks home on a normal (and, of course, absolutely perfect on a wider) wrist, although those guys with thinner bones may still experience a mild case of tough luck: however successfully the timekeeper’s designer did his or her job, size is size.
-It still matters when it comes to such things.
+Given its stated width and the visual length of its integrated lugs, I expected the timepiece to take up a lot of space on a wrist.

 The case may remind you of old Omega and Rolex watches, but that’s a version of a design that was popular some forty years ago.